ZeroBone/PresMonDec/README.md

 # Installation

-Following dependencies have to be installed in oder to use all features:
+Following dependencies have to be installed in order to be able to use all features of this project:
 * [Z3](https://github.com/Z3Prover/z3)
 * [numpy](https://numpy.org/)
 * [matplotlib](https://matplotlib.org/)